 - Percussive Pickpocket: Kirk stumbles into a guard in a corridor; after apologizing and moving on, he reveals to his companions that he lifted the guard's keys.

 - Planetary Nation: Melakon is trying to make the planet this.

 - Planet of Hats: People from the planet Zeon are identified and arrested because they wear civilian clothes.
 All the Ekosians we see on screen are Nazi officials.

-- Puppet Fuehrer: Melakon keeps Gill drugged and only trots him out to deliver the occasional speech.
+- Puppet King: Melakon keeps Gill drugged and only trots him out to deliver the occasional speech.

 - Shirtless Scene: Kirk and Spock when they get whipped.
 Spock's scars are tinted green.

 - Staged Shooting: Used to see which side Kirk and Spock are really on.